holstegelab/aghub_docs/agh_getting_started.md

 ------------------------
 ## Step 2.
 Set-up AGH User Account

-1. Next, you need to setup the AGHub user account.
+1. Once you have received the emails, you need to setup the AGHub user account.
-   - About 20 minutes after Step 1 you will receive a mail with your username, and a separate mail with a link to set your password.
+   - You will receive a mail with your username, and a separate mail with a link to set your password.
      Use this link to set your account password.
      >[!WARNING]
-     > The link in the mail is only valid for 12 hours, and is a one-time link.
+     > The link in the mail is **only valid for 12 hours**, and is a one-time link.
 Do not close your browser window before you have set a new password!
    - After you have set a password, you need to accept the SURF Usage agreement, this can be done in the [SURF CUA portal](https://portal.cua.surf.nl).
    - In order to access the AGHub you need to have a file on your local computer (say, your laptop) with a private SSH key, and you need to upload its matching public SSH key on the SURF CUA portal.
 When you are going to connect to AGHub from your computer, the SSH private and public keys will be compared and, if they successfully relate to one-another, your connection will be established.
 Note that uploading your key to the portal is an one time task.

      **Instructions on how to generate an SSH key-pair (only if you do not yet have one)**
        - [Linux,Mac] Follow the process detailed in [this link](https://spiderdocs.readthedocs.io/en/latest/Pages/ssh_keys.html).
+The 'SSH Agent' step is optional.
          By default, the key-pair is stored in the .ssh folder in your home directory.
 The public key is the file with the extension .pub.
        - [Windows] Windows SSH agents like [Putty](https://www.putty.org) also have functionality to [generate SSH keys](https://www.ssh.com/academy/ssh/putty/windows/puttygen).
          Your public key can be stored in a file, or copied from the GUI.